pmm1/islandis-login/README.md

 The token the Ísland.is IAS returns to the service provider, for decoding by the service provider, is a digitally signed SAML 2 token encoded in Base 64 and UTF-8.

 The SAML message returned by IAS will be digitally signed with a certificate issued by Auðkenni ehf.
 (Traustur bunadur).
-Furthermore, the message will have been transformed with xml-exc-c14n (**Fu\*k!
+Furthermore, the message will have been transformed with xml-exc-c14n (**Sh\*t!
 XML... boring right?**), prior to being digested with SHA256 and signed with a 2048-bit RSA key.

 This library helps with validating and verifying the SAML token and the provided signature.

-### Usage
+## Usage

 Use the constructor to pass in the kennitala of the company you are implementing the IAS for.